Touro University Nevada College of Osteopathic Medicine

 - Total enrollment affiliate institutions: 19,000

-As an active participant in their education, students experience practical, real world application of the foundational concepts embedded throughout the curriculum.
+As active participants in their education, students experience practical, real–world application of the foundational concepts embedded throughout the curriculum.
 Whether it is through interactive lectures, engagement with a trained, standardized patient, or working with patients in the community, our focus is on the student’s development.
 Medical students at TUN find themselves as part of a larger, interdisciplinary community of aspiring health care professionals, working under one roof to forge a healthier future for the families of the region.